hyperledger/indy-node/docs/source/transactions.md

             - `mechanism` (string): a mechanism used to accept the signature; must be present in the latest list of transaction author agreement acceptane mechanisms on the ledger

-            - `time` (integer as POSIX timestamp): transaction author agreement acceptance time
+            - `time` (integer as POSIX timestamp): transaction author agreement acceptance time.
+The time needs to be rounded to date to prevent correlation of different transactions which is possible when acceptance time is too precise.

     - `txnMetadata` (dict):